-Many informal footpaths and public footpath and bridleways cross the site from the north through to southern areas of the site.
+Many informal footpaths, public footpaths and bridleways cross the site from the north through to southern areas of the Heath.
 Bridleway 101 crosses the southern grassland and provides access across Walton Heath Golf Club towards residential areas to the west.
-A number of informal permissive routes were also observed though many of the woodland habitats (see Figure 2).
+A number of informal permissive routes were also observed through many of the woodland habitats (see Figure 2).